justinblaber/camera_calib_matlab/README.md

 ```

 # Examples:
-Some examples are already included in the toolbox in the `test` directory:
+Some examples are already included in the toolbox in the `tests` directory:

 ## single1.m
 This example should yeild the following: